ashgoren/registration/scripts/README.md

 ## Configuration

-### Create Service Key Files
+### Create Service Key File

 > [!IMPORTANT]
-> Verify keys are not included in git commit!
+> Verify key is not included in git commit!

 > [!TIP]
 > In instructions below, replace `<PROJECT_ID>` with your actual Firebase project ID.